 Interesting around the area can also be the park at the Mäuseturm.
-The Mouse Tower (Mäuseturm), a former fortress and watchtower from 14th century, is the town’s landmark but you can visit it only during three days in the entire year.
+The Mouse Tower (Mäuseturm), a former fortress and watchtower from the 14th century, is the town’s landmark but you can visit it only during three days in the entire year.
 The park has many playgrounds and a little museum called “Stellwerk Mench” or “Technik” — much popular among the visitors.
 But if you’ve only limited time to spare and still fancy a quick visit at one of the museums around the area, I’d recommend Museum am Storm, or the Museum on the River.

 Dine At Weinzeit In Der Vinothek

-Though the cultural riverside in Bingen offers a number of options for a delightful culinary feast and a bit of wine tasting, one of the recommended riverside restaurants is the Vinothek — or it was, at least, recommended to me by the Bingen Tourism.
-But due to time limitation, and a bit of reckless wandering — adding more to the unfortunate circumstances — I couldn’t make it to my reserved table and missed the most significant part of being in the area — wine tasting!
+Though the cultural riverside in Bingen offers a number of options for a delightful culinary feast and a bit of wine tasting, one of the recommended riverside restaurants are the Vinothek — or it was, at least, recommended to me by the Bingen Tourism.
+But due to time limitation and a bit of reckless wandering — adding more to the unfortunate circumstances — I couldn’t make it to my reserved table and missed the most significant part of being in the area — the wine tasting!
 But perhaps you can do that, and share some lovely pictures to my delight!

 So, that’s just a taste of what you can do in Rüdesheim and in the town of Bingen if you’re here for a day!